 Sony quickly became very attractive to developers in their offering, and this showed by the number of games that were being produced on the PlayStation vs. their competitors.

 The now-iconic PlayStation controller has links in terms of design with the SNES controller.
-With its surface buttons resembling the layout of the Super Nintendo controller the most, but now included four shoulder buttons.
+Its surface buttons resembled the layout of the Super Nintendo controller the most but now included four shoulder buttons.

 This allowed for more comprehensive control within 3D environments, for which the PlayStation was primarily designed.
 Sony evolved this design further by adding a more ergonomic ‘handle’ based design which certainly reduces cramps over longer gaming sessions!
 The original PlayStation controller core design remained in place over the PS1, PS2 & PS3 with the design being overhauled for the PS4.